India: Modi announces repeal of controversial farm laws | DW | 19.11.2021

 Indian Prime Minister Narendra Modi announced Friday in an address to the nation that he will be repealing three controversial farm laws.

-Farmers in the northern part of the country have been protesting against these three laws for over a year.
+Farmers in the northern part of the country have been protesting against the laws for over a year.
 The announcement came on the day of Guru Nanak Jayanti, a celebration of the birthday of the founder of Sikhism, Guru Nanak.

 "We have decided to repeal all three farm laws.
 We will start the constitutional process to repeal all the three laws in the parliament session that starts at the end of this month," Modi said in a tweet.
 He urged the protesting farmers to "now return to your home, to your loved ones, to your farms, and family."